 It all started in the back of a pickup truck.
 John Robert Craft had plans for some steel plates cut 10" x 10" and 12" x 12".
 He spent a year with the plates sliding around in the back of his hard working flatbed ranch truck.
 He knew the plates would build up an interesting surface that would bring history to the images he had planned and regularly checked to see how the degradation was progressing.

-In June, 2017 he arranged sculptural elements on the plates and with Katherine Brimberry's help, etched the silhouette of the sculptures' configurations deeply into the steel.
+In June, 2017 Craft arranged sculptural elements on the plates and with Katherine Brimberry's help, etched the silhouette of the sculptures' configurations deeply into the steel.

 These are available as boxed sets of four prints in each box that includes a cast iron sculpture that is fabricated from cast iron components configured to match the silhouette in the prints.
 See details of each through these links.